1. Dry Skin Brush

 2. Wash Face & Body

 You can purchase decent oil and salt soaps inexpensively depending on where you are (read the ingredients!) or you can make your own soap.
-Otherwise, wash with 1 tbsp. of baking soda or a salt or both, either diluted directly in a cup of water as you use it or have it diluted, stored, with essential oils if preferred.
-The graininess of salt and baking soda also feels good to apply directly to the skin while showering, and you can wash with your brush or exfoliator cloth or give an extra scrub after washing.
+Otherwise, wash with 1 tbsp. of baking soda or salt or both, either diluted directly in a cup of water as you use it or have it diluted, stored, with essential oils if preferred.
+The graininess of salt and baking soda also feels good to apply directly to the skin while showering, and you can wash with your brush or exfoliator cloth to give an extra scrub after washing.

 Apple cider vinegar can be used for multiple skin conditions, such as acne, sun spots and sunburn, wrinkles, itchy skin, dry or oil skin, and as a skin toner, for starters.
 It is antiseptic, anti-inflammatory, and anti-fungal.
 Test it first to ensure that your skin will accept it.
 Add essential oil if preferred to a teaspoon of ACV with a cup of water to use on the spot or store 1 tbsp. of ACV with 2 cups of water in a bottle and apply preferably with cotton.